ryukau/UhhyouWebSynthesizers/docs/resonant_filter.md

 3. Translate the difference equations to transfer function.
 4. Solve transfer function to get stability condition.

 It's kind of vague that what really is a "simple" filter.
 Usually order 2 or less can be considered simple.
-There might are filters that are order 3 or more, and have concise stability condition.
-But those are exception, because general solution of order 3 or order 4 polynomial is unusable for audio DSP.
+Usually the order 3 or more filters doesn't have concise stability condition, because general solution of order 3 or order 4 polynomial are complicated.
 (See [here](https://math.vanderbilt.edu/schectex/courses/cubic/) and [here](https://en.wikipedia.org/wiki/File:Quartic_Formula.svg) for how lengthy they are.)

 Anyway, we can use numerical method when the analytic solution is impractical.